 The Fulbright Teaching Excellence and Achievement (FTEA) Program provides international teachers with unique opportunities to develop expertise in their subject areas, enhance their teaching skills, and increase their knowledge about the United States.
 FTEA consists of a six-week non-degree, non-credit customized academic program including seminars on new teaching methodologies, curriculum development, lesson planning, and instructional technology.
 Participants will also take part in a practicum in a U.S. secondary school near their host university to work closely with U.S. teachers and teach and present to U.S. students.
 Cultural enrichment, mentoring, and support will be provided throughout the program.
-The international participants will travel to the United States in two cohorts of approximately 80 teachers each in the spring or fall of 2021.
+The international participants will travel to the United States in two cohorts of approximately 80 teachers each in the spring or fall.
 Upon returning home, TEA program alumni are eligible to apply for small grants for essential teaching materials, follow-on training for other teachers, collaborative projects between schools in their home country and the United States, and other activities that build on their U.S. experience.

 The TEA fellowship is fully funded and provides: